Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 What's the difference between Server Components and Client Components in 2026? #

-Is Turbopack ready for production use? #
+Is Turbopack ready for production use on my client builds? #

 Yes—Next.js 16 has first-class TypeScript support and works with major libraries including Prisma, tRPC, Zod, and Tailwind CSS.
 React 19's new hooks (useActionState, useOptimistic, useFormStatus) have full TypeScript definitions.
 Some older libraries may need updates for React 19 compatibility, but the ecosystem has largely caught up by mid-2026.